YifanZou1210/python-training-2025-11/session-1-setup-and-basic/homework.md

 ## Concept Questions
 * What is Python's main characteristic regarding syntax compared to other programming languages?
+  * Python use indentation instead of curly brace `{}` as block boundary
 * What are the basic data types available in Python?
+  * `int, float, str, list, tuple, dic, set, bool, None`
 * Why is indentation important in Python?
+  * It's symbolized code structure, begining and ending of a code block, espescially for some nested blocks, like for-loop, closure, etc
 * What happens when you try to mix incompatible data types in an operation?
+  * raise type error when they mixed, we need use explicit type conversion, like use `int()` to transder `str` into `int`
 * What is Git Flow?
+  * a blue print or project branch version tracking for managing feature development and mvp upgrade, fix, agenda, etc, we use independent branch like /main, /dev, /fea, etc to control collaboration and release effect
 * Explain the difference between `==` and `is` operators
+  * `==` symbolizes liberal variable comparison
+  * `is` symbolizes reference address comparison in memory
 * What's the difference between implicit and explicit type conversion?
+  * former one used when one data type transfered to another one is safe and no data loss, like int to float
+  * latter one used when user would like to use, like some conversion that implicit conversion fails, etc
 * What's the difference between `if x:` and `if x == True:`?
+  * former one checks if x condition is truth
+  * latter one checks if x value equal to `True`, x type should be `boolean`

 ---